Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 Contains the controller layer.

 - `FrontController` routes requests to subcontrollers.
-- `ConfigController` runs local configuration and database startup logic.
+- `ConfigController` runs local configuration, database startup logic, recovery-key storage, and starter account checks.
-- `AuthController` shows the authentication menu and routes to registration, login, or exit.
+- `AuthController` shows the authentication menu and routes to registration, login, recovery, or exit.
 - `MenuController`, `ServiceController`, and `uiController` currently exist as placeholders for later runtime phases.

 The intended controller order is: